BogTheMudWing/Dreamspeaker/README.md

 ./venv/bin/python Dreamspeaker.py
 ```

 When you want to shut down the bot, press `Ctrl + C`.
 It may take a while to shut down completely, but it is not dangerous to repeat `Ctrl + C` to ask it to stop.
+You can delete `compose.yml` if you want to, but it is useful to have for future maintenance.

 ## Commands

+### `!ref`

+Add a reference for yourself.
+When you use this command, upload an audio file as an attachment of your voice (or whatever voice you want your TTS to sound like).
+The file will be automatically converted to WAV and saved.
+If you already had a reference, it will be overwritten.

 ### `!tts <message>`

 Use TTS.
 This command must be used while in a VC.
 The user must have their own reference audio file in the `reference` folder with the name `[usermame].wav`, replacing `[username]` with the username of the user (not their server nickname).
+This can be set by them using the `!ref` command above.

 ### `!voice <voice> <message>`